Bachelor's in Mathematics

 THE bachelor’s in mathematics STUDENT EXPERIENCE

-• Network with other math majors in a relaxed setting in the Math Club and UNCG’s student chapter of the Association for Women in Mathematics.
+• Connect with peers through the Math Club and UNCG’s student chapter of the Association for Women in Mathematics.

 Get more information